<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Retirement potential for yourself

 It’s also never a bad idea to take your retirement strategy into consideration if you’re thinking of buying a home for a college student.
 Buying a property in a college town can be a great long-term plan.
-Consider that your child can live in it when they are in school, you can use it as an investment property and accrue rental income when they graduate, and then you can move into the property yourself when you’re ready to retire.

 Are You Ready to Buy a Property?

-Now let’s look at all the costs associated with buying a house—whether you’re buying a home for a college student or not.
+Let’s look at all the costs associated with buying a house—whether you’re buying a home for a college student or not.
 There is the sticker price of the home, of course, but there is also the down payment, the closing costs, the monthly mortgage payment, the possible mortgage insurance (if you put less than 20% down), and the cost of any work that may need to be done to the home.

-To help make the final decision, look at the bottom line costs.
+To help make the final decision, look at the bottom-line costs.
 Consider these three possible scenarios for housing during your child’s college years:

 • Your college student lives on campus and pays for room and board, likely through student loans.